Axis Bank SpiceJet Voyage Credit Card Review

 - Advertisement -

 The Axis Bank is out again with all guns blazing.
 It has recently launched two co-branded credit cards surprisingly in collaboration with SpiceJet namely SpiceJet Voyage and SpiceJet Voyage Black.
-Axis Bank and SpiceJet is a deadly combination as customer service of both of them is really poor.
+Axis Bank and SpiceJet are a deadly combination as the customer service of both of them is poor.

-The general buzz about this card is not that great due to another Axis bank debacle of crediting lower cashbacks with their recently launched Axis Airtel Credit Card.
-Here is a detailed overview of both the cards with my recommendation in the end of the article.
+The general buzz about this card is not that great due to another Axis Bank debacle of crediting lower cashback with their recently launched Axis Airtel Credit Card.
+Here is a detailed overview of both the cards with my recommendation at the end of the article.

 Axis Bank SpiceJet Voyage Black Credit Card